 Hiring a professional roof inspector

 If you’re not sure how much damage your roof has sustained or if it’s time to replace your roof.
-Roof inspectors will examine your roof and provide you with an inspection report, including any damage found, their recommendations, and an estimated cost of repairs.
+Roof inspectors from Protegrity Restoration or anywhere in your area, will examine your roof and provide you with an inspection report, including any damage found, their recommendations, and an estimated cost of repairs.

 A roof inspector is often less expensive than hiring a contractor to assess your roof’s condition.
 If the inspector recommends roof repairs, you can have them inspect the roof again once the repairs are complete in order to confirm its condition.